 If you require any additional information regarding Fife’s workforce, please contact us.

-Fife's working age population is 231,800
+Fife's working age population is 230,443

-Fife's population at working age is 62%
+61% of Fife's population is of working age